LucasPelanda/DashBoardComercial-/README.md

 Vá até a pasta do projeto ->

-Crie seu abiente virtual:
+Crie seu abiente virtual ->

-No Mac:

-python3 -m venv venv

-source venv/bin/activate

-no Windows:

-python -m venv venv

-venv\Scripts\activate

 Instalar os requerimentos: